Patrick-DE/Cobaltstrike-logparser/README.md

 ## Usage
 Quick usage:
 ```
-python3 gimmelogs.py -p ./ -o ./
+python3 gimmelogs.py -l <LogDir>
 ```
 Recommended usage:
 ```
-python3 gimmelogs.py -w 16 -m -p ./ -o ./ -e exclude.txt
+python3 gimmelogs.py -l <LogDir> -c config.yml -m
 ```
-1. Download the CobaltStrike "logs" folder to disk and specify this folder as -p PATH.
+1. Download the CobaltStrike "logs" folder to disk and specify this folder as -l logs.
 2. For cleaner reports choose -m
-3. If you are testing your payloads exclude them via -e
+3. If you are testing your payloads exclude them via the config -c
-4. Specify the -o PATH to generate the reports
+4. Specify the -p PATH to generate the reports and DB into a custom folder

 ## Commands
 ```